sjmcpherson/Front-End-Developer-Learnings/JavaScript.md

 <h4>Undefined</h4>
 - Undefined is the value of a variable which has been initialized but not assigned a type or a value. i.e. var a; 'typeof a' will equal undefined.
+- A value can also be set to undefinend i.e. a = undefined;
 - Undefined is a 'Falsy' value

+<h4>Null</h4>
+- Null is a value that can be used by developers to set

 <h4>Functions</h4>
 - 'function a(){}' is essentially shorthand for 'var a = function a(){}'; though will cause different results based on the differences between Function & Variable Hoisting.
 See http://jsfiddle.net/sjmcpherso/qHBUY/